makeworld-the-better-one/fmrl/spec.md

 ### `name`

 The display name of the user, not their username.

-It is RECOMMENDED clients and servers limit this to 40 UTF-8 codepoints.
+Servers MUST limit this to 40 UTF-8 code points, returning code 413 to clients that try to set a longer one.
+Clients MUST NOT attempt to set a longer `name`.
+Clients SHOULD truncate any received `name` that is longer.

 ### `status`

 This is the main part of the data, the actual status line of the user.

-It is RECOMMENDED clients and servers limit this to 80 UTF-8 codepoints.
+Servers MUST limit this to 100 UTF-8 code points, returning code 413 to clients that try to set a longer one.
+Clients MUST NOT attempt to set a longer `status`.
+Clients SHOULD truncate any received `status` that is longer.

 ### `emoji`

 A single [fully-qualified](https://www.unicode.org/reports/tr51/#def_qualified_emoji_character) emoji, as defined by Unicode.

+Servers MUST validate this.
+Clients MUST validate this, both when setting and getting statuses.

+The only way to validate emojis is to compare them to a list of all emojis.
+A list of all valid emojis with code points can be found [here](https://unicode.org/Public/emoji/14.0/emoji-test.txt).
+Note the emoji version number in the URL, that can be changed to find the new file as new versions are released.
+Also note that list contains emojis that are not fully-qualified.

 ### `media`

 Media the user is consuming.

-It is RECOMMENDED clients and servers limit this to 80 UTF-8 codepoints.
+Servers MUST limit this to 100 UTF-8 code points, returning code 413 to clients that try to set a longer one.
+Clients MUST NOT attempt to set a longer `media`.
+Clients SHOULD truncate any received `media` that is longer.

 ### `media_type`